Peter V. E. McClintock

-Peter Vaughan Elsmere McClintock (born 17 October 1940, in Omagh, Northern Ireland) is notable for his scientific work on superfluids and stochastic nonlinear dynamics.
+Peter Vaughan Elsmere McClintock (born 17 October 1940) is a physicist notable for his scientific work on superfluids and stochastic nonlinear dynamics.

 Education

 He received the B.Sc. degree in physics in 1962 and the D.Sc. degree from Queen's University, Belfast, Northern Ireland.

 He completed his D.Phil. at Oxford University in 1966, under Harold Max Rosenberg, with a thesis entitled Experiments on Spin Phonon Interactions in the area of paramagnetic crystals at very low temperatures.